JCluzet/so_long/README.md

 Just do ./make bonus
 and execute with ./so_long_bonus maps/bonus.ber

+This project is conform with Norminette 3.3.2 📌

 👋🏼 If you encounter any problems when launching the game or if you have any questions, don't hesitate to send me an e-mail : jcluzet@student.42.fr